 Any employee who feels he or she has been victimized by bullying is encouraged to report the matter to his or her supervisor, or with Human Resources.

 - Where appropriate, an investigation will be undertaken and disciplinary measures will be taken as necessary.

-The second sample of a workplace anti-bullying policy is adapted by the Ontario Safety Association for Community & Healthcare from the Commission of Occupational Safety and Health, Government of Western Australia.
+2. This workplace anti-bullying policy is adapted by the Ontario Safety Association for Community & Healthcare from the Commission of Occupational Safety and Health, Government of Western Australia.
 (Toronto, Canada, 2009):